LuigiPower/allennlp-bimpm-trecqa/README.md

 # How to run

 ## BimPM
-Running the training and validation process requires a reference to the jsonnet le, the directory in which to store the metrics and trained models for each epoch. e–include-packageargument is required to make AllenNLP load custom models and dataset readers, which it will detect thanks to theregisterdecorator.
+Running the training and validation process requires a reference to the jsonnet file, the directory in which to store the metrics and trained models for each epoch. the -–include-package argument is required to make AllenNLP load custom models and dataset readers, which it will detect thanks to theregisterdecorator.

 ```
-allennlp train -s trecqaoutdir --include -package workdir bimpmtrecqa.jsonnet
+allennlp train -s trecqaoutdir --include-package allennlp-bimpm-trecqa bimpmtrecqa.jsonnet
-allennlp train -s wikiqaoutdir --include -package workdir bimpmwikiqa.jsonnet
+allennlp train -s wikiqaoutdir --include-package allennlp-bimpm-trecqa bimpmwikiqa.jsonnet
 ```

 ## ESIM